Dior’s successful Homme fragrance of 2005 has since spawned a long line of flankers.

 The 2007 bottle had a black atomiser, and the juice was a more yellow colour, as opposed to the 2013 reformulation which has an essentially clear liquid.

 I’ve heard that the original release of this was essentially a cologne concentration of the original Dior Homme formula, but haven’t worn it.
-Interestingly, it’s a creation attributed to Francis Kurkdjian, rather than Dior’s in-house perfumer Francois Demachy.
+Interestingly, it’s a creation attributed to Francis Kurkdjian, rather than Dior’s in-house perfumer (at the time) Francois Demachy.

 Top: Lavender, Neroli, Sage, Cardamom, Bergamot, Mandarin